5 Ways Predictive Analytics Improves Employee Retention

 4. Improve onboarding

 Data from successful employees shapes better onboarding programs.
-This sets new hires up for success from day one.
+This sets new hires up for success from day one and helps identify employees who need early support.

 5. Create fairer pay structures

 Analytics can reveal pay gaps and ensure fair compensation.
-This boosts morale and helps keep top talent.
+That not only improves morale but also helps reduce turnover by staying aligned with employee feedback and expectations.

 Ed Barry from Gallagher says: